bttmly/koa-detour/README.md

 });
 ```

-In this case, Koa will send a 500 response automatically, which is not the correct status code in this situation.
+All middleware and HTTP handlers are executed in promise chains, so it's safe to throw an error like the one above -- it won't crash the process!
+However, in this case, Koa will send a 500 response automatically, which is not the correct status code in this situation.
 Read on...

 ## Hooks